Skip to content

 SHOW TABLES WHERE TableName =~ "data" ORDER BY ColumnsCount

-This example will return all columns for the myorders table, alphabetized by name.
+This returns all columns for the myorders table, alphabetized by name:

 SHOW TABLE myorders order by ColumnName